Daancoria/Knowledge-Check-HTML-Content/README.md

 The code was made following the instructions and here's the explanation for each one of the features:

-Navigation Bar: A simple menu with links to Home, About, and Contact sections, arranged using an unordered list (<ul>).
+Navigation Bar: A simple menu with links to Home, About, and Contact sections, arranged using an unordered list.

 Images: Features two placeholder images; the second image has a rounded border for a more polished look.